Murray State Racers: Varsity teams

+† – Track and field includes both indoor and outdoor.

 Murray State men's athletics began in 1925–26, the school's third year, with the first women's team following in 1928–29.
 The teams were originally known as the Thoroughbreds as a nod to the state of Kentucky's history with horseracing.
 Over time, however, sports writers and editors found the name to be too cumbersome, so they often shortened it to "T-Breds", "Breds", "Race Horses", and "Racers".
 The Racers nickname began to grow in popularity through the late 1950s, and it was adopted as the official nickname in 1961.
 The baseball team continued to use the Thoroughbreds or "Breds" nicknames until 2014.
 The women's teams were known as Lady Racers until "Lady" was officially dropped in 2007.

 A charter member of the Ohio Valley Conference, Murray State University sponsors five men's, nine women's and one co-ed teams in NCAA sanctioned sports.
 On January 7, 2022, it was announced that Murray State would join the Missouri Valley Conference on July 1, 2022.